Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Validation of simulation on beam-test data

-Given the large uncertainties on the resistance of the graphitized electrodes, the achieved agreement between simulation and experimental results supports the predictive capability of the simulation framework.
-We notice, for example, that repeating the simulation choosing a resistance for the electrodes of 60~k$\Omega$, the predicted amplitude peak becomes $(76.9 \pm 0.8)$~mV and the timing resolution $(90 \pm 2)$~ps.
-Hence, we considered the simulation procedure validated and ready to serve as a valuable tool to guide the optimization of detector performance through targeted modifications in sensor fabrication techniques.
+Considering the differences between the simulated system and the experimental device, as well as the large uncertainty on the resistance of the graphitized electrodes, the agreement between data and simulation can be considered satisfactory.
+For example, repeating the simulation with a resistance of 60~k$\Omega$ for the electrodes, the predicted amplitude peak becomes $(76.9 \pm 0.8)$~mV.
+The corresponding time resolution is $(90 \pm 2)$~ps.
+Hence, we considered the simulation procedure validated and ready to guide the optimization of detector performance through targeted modifications in sensor fabrication techniques.